 Rose of Cité de Péra

-In this article I will be discussing the life of Madame Anahit who was born in 1926 and spent most of her life playing her reddish accordion in cité de […]
+In this article I will be discussing the life of Madame Anahit who was born in 1926 and spent most of her life playing her reddish accordion in Cité de […]

 In this article I will be discussing the life of Madame Anahit who was born in 1926 and spent most of her life playing her reddish accordion in Cité de Péra aka Flower Passage in İstiklal Street.
 When she passed away in 2003, after playing her accordion for over 40 years, she had become an icon in the streets of Beyoğlu.

-Her journey with her accordion started when she moved to Büyükada where she would spend her youth on the island after she graduated from Armenian Eseyan High School.
+Her journey with her accordion started when she moved to Büyükada where she would spend her youth on the beautiful island after she graduated from Armenian Eseyan High School.
 She saw her young Greek neighbour playing an accordion.
 His name was Yorgo and she fell in love with him.
 The young girl decided to learn how to play an accordion and impress Yorgo with touching and moving melodies which would flow through her instrument.
 With her girlish pride, she went to her mother and said “I want to have an accordion.”
-Her mother could not resist Anahit's insistence and bought her an accordion from Papa Jojr for 170 Liras.
-Papa Jojr was an important Istanbulite with a strong network at that , and he helped her to get in touch with Arto Benon who would proceed to teach her how to play.
+Her mother could not resist Anahit’s insistence and bought her an accordion from Papa Jojr for 170 Liras.
+Papa Jojr was an important Istanbulite with a strong network at that time, and he helped her to get in touch with Arto Benon who would proceed to teach her how to play.
 After spending 2 years with him she decided to work with another accordionist; Norayr Dırızyan, who later became her first husband.
 At the age of twenty, she started to play in marriage ceremonies but then she decided to play in Flower Passage in Istiklal Street.
 You make ask, what had happened to her marriage?
 After spending 17 years together they decided to get a divorce; however, they remarried 10 years later.
 The explanation for their remarriage was the fact that they loved each other.

 Cité de Péra